Nordic Biker War: Aftermath

 138 people were sentenced to a total of 240 years in prison as a result of the 1996–1997 period of the conflict alone.
 Several of those convicted were given life imprisonment for murder and attempted murder.
 Specific wings were created for housing motorcycle gang members at Vridsløselille Prison and Horsens State Prison in Denmark.
 The last gang member imprisoned for crimes committed during the biker war was paroled in December 2015.

 The biker war resulted in eleven killings (six Bandidos members or associates, three Hells Angels members or associates, and two non-combatants), seventy-four attempted killings, and ninety-six people injured.
 Of those wounded, forty were related to the Hells Angels and thirty-four to the Bandidos, while twenty-two were on-duty police officers or civilians.
+Given the use of military weapons by both sides, Sher and Marsden wrote that it was "miraculous" that more people were not killed in the biker war.
+There were 400 violent incidents between 1994 and 1997 in Scandinavia related to the biker war, and the number of dead might actually be higher as there were a number of people who disappeared during the biker war who were almost certainly murdered.